sgharms/website/source/guides/router_primer.md

 <!--- {{{1 -->

 Let us now create a new Router-implementing Ember application.
-We need something slightly less trivial so that we may discern the state-transitioning features afforded by the Router.
+We need something slightly less trivial than what has been demonstrated before so that we may discern the state-transitioning features afforded by the Router.

 <!--- {{{2 -->
 ```javascript